 Once you have logged on, you can begin working immediately.

-There are 16 modules worth 96 points and you have 75 minutes to complete it.
+There are 16 modules and you will have 75 minutes to complete it.
 You can repeat it as many times as you choose until you get above 80% which will enable you to test out of the class.
-Print out your Grade page and bring it to the music office.
+Take a screen shot of your Grade page and email it to the teacher of the class you wish to join either Doug Bruck or Dr. Momilani Ramstrum.

 Basic Musicianship, Music Theory & Ear Trainging Classes